open-energy-transition/ji-gis-validation/README.md

 snakemake -call fill_grid_data
 ```

-The list of all calculated parameters for each scenario is:
+The list of tables containing all estimated parameters for each scenario is:
 |Table name                 |Description                                        |
 |---------------------------|---------------------------------------------------|
 |`total_costs_by_techs`     |Provides total costs by carrier in billion EUR     |